 The federal False Claims Act (FCA) and the California False Claims Act (CFCA) were put in place to help individual citizens protect the government from fraud in all its forms.
 The FCA and CFCA help the federal and state government recover billions of dollars that were stolen from the U.S. government.

 At McNicholas & McNicholas, LLP, our trusted Los Angeles whistleblower attorneys represent employees who are courageous enough to report the fraud they witness at work.
 Contact us to learn more about our services and how we can help.

-In 2018 alone, the U.S. Department of Justice recovered more than $2.8 billion from False Claims Act cases.
-Of those cases, $2.5 billion involved the health care industry, which includes drug and medical device manufacturers, managed care providers, hospitals, pharmacies, hospice organizations, laboratories and physicians.
+In 2022 alone, the U.S. Department of Justice recovered more than $2.2 billion from False Claims Act cases.
+Of those cases, more than $1.7 billion involved the health care industry, which includes drug and medical device manufacturers, managed care providers, hospitals, pharmacies, hospice organizations, laboratories and physicians.

 What is a whistleblower?

 A whistleblower is “a person who informs on another or makes public disclosure of corruption or wrongdoing.”
 A story in Forbes reports that 40% of all frauds are discovered by a whistleblower, who is often an employee of the organization he or she is blowing the whistle on.
 It takes tremendous courage to report when an individual sees corruption going on and whistleblowers often face retaliation from their organizations.

 What is the False Claims Act?

 The False Claims Act is designed to hold people and entities accountable if they defraud a government program.
 Within the FCA is a qui tam provision which states that any person can bring a lawsuit on behalf of the government against another person or entity who has defrauded the government.
 In other words, an action filed on behalf of the federal government to root out fraud is a qui tam action.
 The law under which that claim is filed is the False Claims Act.

 What is the California False Claims Act?